 Despite their differences, apoptosis and necrosis are not mutually exclusive processes.
 Multiple types of cell death can occur concurrently in cells exposed to the same stimuli.
 The local intensity, as well as the activation or differentiation state of a particular cell, helps to determine the cell death pathway which is undertaken by each individual cell.2 Furthermore, the degree of stimuli can determine whether cells die of apoptosis or necrosis.
 At low doses, a variety of damaging stimuli such as heat, radiation, hypoxia and cytotoxic anticancer drugs can induce apoptosis, but the same stimuli induce necrosis at higher doses.2

-Here we present the use of apoptosis and necrosis fluorescent probes in combination with automated kinetic imaging to quantitatively assess the effects of known inducers of cell death in multiple cell lines.
-We use label free high contrast brightfield imaging to assess the total number of cells and fluorescent probes to quantify concurrently early stage apoptosis at the level of plasma membrane inversion exposing phosphatidyl serine and plasma membrane rupture associated with necrosis.
+Presented here is the use of apoptosis and necrosis fluorescent probes in combination with automated kinetic imaging to quantitatively assess the effects of known inducers of cell death in multiple cell lines.
+Label-free high-contrast brightfield imaging was used to assess the total number of cells and fluorescent probes to quantify concurrently early stage apoptosis at the level of plasma membrane inversion exposing phosphatidyl serine and plasma membrane rupture associated with necrosis.
 This allows for determination of percent apoptosis and necrosis in each cell population over 48 hours of drug treatment.

 Materials and Methods

-Cell death was induced by treating the cells with dilutions of camptothecin or staurosporine with concentrations ranging from 10,000-2.44 nM and a no compound control.
+Cell death was induced by treating the cells with dilutions of camptothecin or staurosporine with concentrations ranging from 10,000 to 2.44 nM and a no-compound control.
 The media also contained reagents from the Kinetic Apoptosis Kit (ab129817), donated by Abcam (Cambridge, MA).
-The polarity sensitive indicator of viability and apoptosis (pSIVA), a marker of apoptosis, was added to the media at a concentration of 10 μL/mL.
-Propidium iodine (PI), a necrosis indicator, was added to the media at a concentration of 5 μL/mL.
+The polarity sensitive indicator of viability and apoptosis (pSIVA), a marker of apoptosis, was added to the media at a concentration of 10 µL/mL.
+Propidium iodine (PI), a necrosis indicator, was added to the media at a concentration of 5 µL/mL.

-Image preprocessing was employed to obtain the best possible enhancement of contrast, reducing each cell to a single bright spot.
-In order to achieve this, the high contrast image was processed with a black background and a 30 μm rolling ball.
+Image preprocessing was used to obtain the best possible enhancement of contrast, reducing each cell to a single bright spot.
+To achieve this, the high contrast image was processed with a black background and a 30 µm rolling ball.
 This resulted in a dark image with bright spots delineating cells.
 Automatic background flattening parameters were used to remove background fluorescence from the GFP and PI channels.
-(Figure 1A-C).
+(Figures 1A to 1C).
 Object masking thresholds were then set to identify each cell for counting.
-Images were analyzed by masking on the high contrast brightfield images and expanding the brightfield mask to capture the PI and GFP signal (Figure 1G-I).
+Images were analyzed by masking on the high contrast brightfield images and expanding the brightfield mask to capture the PI and GFP signal (Figures 1G to 1I).
 The PI or GFP integral in the secondary mask was calculated for each cell.
 Image preprocessing and analysis settings are presented in detail in Table 1.

 Table 1.
-Gen5 Microplate Reader and Imager Software settings.
+Agilent BioTek Gen5 microplate reader and imager software settings.
 Image analysis parameters for generating a cellular mask in the high contrast bright field channel.
-Primary masks are expanded to encompass the PI and GFP signal in order to determine the integrals.
+Primary masks are expanded to encompass the PI and GFP signal to determine the integrals.

 Figure 2.
 Scatter plots for apoptosis and necrosis cut-offs.
 (A) GFP integral and (B) PI integrals from negative control wells were used to determine cutoffs for apoptotic and necrotic cells with subpopulation analysis.
 The average plus two standard deviations was used as the basis for determining positive apoptotic and necrotic cells.

 One feature of apoptosis is the expression of cell surface markers that result in early phagocytic recognition of apoptotic cells, permitting phagocytosis with minimal compromise to the surrounding tissue.
 This is achieved by the movement of the normally inward facing phosphatidylserine (PS) of the cell’s lipid bilayer to expression on the outer layers of the plasma membrane.
 Externalization of PS is a well known recognition signal for phagocytes.
-In this study, we use a probe that binds reversibly to PS, the Polarity Sensitive Indicator of Viability and Apoptosis (pSIVA).
-A hallmark feature of necrosis is the breakdown of the plasma membrane, allowing uptake of membrane impermeable dyes such as propidium iodine (PI), thus indicating the presence of necrotic cells.
+This study used a probe that binds reversibly to PS, the Polarity Sensitive Indicator of Viability and Apoptosis (pSIVA).
+A hallmark feature of necrosis is the breakdown of the plasma membrane, allowing uptake of membrane impermeable dyes such as PI, thus indicating the presence of necrotic cells.
 The pSIVA and PI together act to distinguish between apoptotic and necrotic cell death.

-HT1080 cells were treated with camptothecin in order to determine the effect of the drug on the apoptotic and necrotic response of HT1080 cells.
-Camptothecin is a topoisomerase inhibitor which has high cytotoxicity in a variety of cell lines.
-Camptothecin acts by binding to the DNA topoisomerase I cleavage complex, which prevents re-ligation of single strand breaks and causes apoptosis.
-4 We found an increase in apoptotic and necrotic cells both over time and according to dose (Figures 3-4).
+HT-1080 cells were treated with camptothecin to determine the effect of the drug on the apoptotic and necrotic response of HT-1080 cells.
+Camptothecin is a topoisomerase inhibitor that has high cytotoxicity in a variety of cell lines.
+Camptothecin acts by binding to the DNA topoisomerase I cleavage complex, which prevents religation of single strand breaks, and causes apoptosis.4 An increase was found in apoptotic and necrotic cells both over time and according to dose (Figures 3 and 4).

-Next, SKOV3 cells were treated with camptothecin in order to determine the effect of the drug on the apoptotic and necrotic response of SKOV3 cells.
-Similar to the results with HT1080 cells, we found an increase in apoptotic and necrotic cells both over time and according to dose (Figure 5).
-However if you look closely at the two sets of graphs you will notice that although both of the cells responded in a time and dose dependent manner, there are differences inherent in the responses.
-In the HT1080 cells, both apoptosis and necrosis peaked shortly after 24 hours, where in the SKOV3 cells, apoptosis and necrosis climbed more or less steadily after 20 hours, but until then there was little cell death.
+Next, SKOV3 cells were treated with camptothecin to determine the effect of the drug on the apoptotic and necrotic response of SKOV3 cells.
+Similar to the results with HT-1080 cells, an increase was found in apoptotic and necrotic cells both over time and according to dose (Figure 5).
+However, looking closely at the two sets of graphs reveals that although both of the cells responded in a time- and dose-dependent manner, there are differences inherent in the responses.
+In the HT-1080 cells, both apoptosis and necrosis peaked shortly after 24 hours, where in the SKOV3 cells, apoptosis and necrosis climbed more or less steadily after 20 hours, but until then there was little cell death.
 This is probably due to the fact that SKOV3 cells are known to be resistant to tumor necrosis factor and several cytotoxic drugs.5 This is a good example of the fact that diverse stimuli are going to affect different cell types in different ways.